MARIN INTERLEAGUE SOCCER ALLIANCE

 -

-The MISA Blowout Policy remains in effect for all playoff and tournament games with the following clarifications:
+This policy applies to all playoff and tournament games, with the following clarifications:

 -